mrohith29/mrohith29/README.md

 ---

 ### 🎨 Fun Facts
-- 🌎 I love traveling and have visited 0 countries!
+- 🌎 I love traveling and have visited so many places in India!
 - 🍲 Passionate about eating (ask me for my favorite foods!)
-- 📚 Avid reader, currently reading *Atomic Habits* by James Clear
+- 📚 Avid reader, currently reading *Nothing*